 - Normal Pricing: The price bucket counts follow a normal distribution for this brand.

 - Premium Anchor: This brand has multiple products priced significantly higher than the largest cluster of prices.

 - Double Dip: There are 2 more overlapping normal distributions of prices for this brand.

 I’ve highlighted a few recognized brands to illustrate the trend:

 What I found fascinating is that almost every brand uses one of these pricing strategies.
 There are a few that don’t, but the vast majority do.
 While it’s not too surprising that some brands exhibit a normal distribution, the use of the Premium Anchor or Double Dip is really interesting.
 Premium Anchor brands are most likely establishing a marquee perception in the consumer’s mind, while keeping their average price far below that perception, allowing them to walk a fine line between luxury and value branding.
 Double Dip brands are most likely targeting separate markets, or maybe even creating an aspirational path for some of their customers.

 This analysis just scratches the surface of what’s going on in the luxury shoe market.
-Further analysis can be done by comparing other dimensions of the data, such as assortment by retailer, size options, colors, and more.
-Of course, there’s an enormous amount of competitive value in the data, as it provides a comprehensive view of every luxury brand’s catalog.
-If you’d like to dig in yourself, just click on the button below to get access to the data!
+Further analysis can be done by comparing other dimensions of the data.
+For example, assortment by retailer, size options, colors, and more.
+Of course, there’s an enormous amount of competitive value in the data.
+It provides a comprehensive view of every luxury brand’s catalog.